-Then, in a large bowl break up the ground lamb and add in the herb and onion mixture along with the Ras el Hanout, salt, smoked paprika, Aleppo pepper, the beaten egg and quick cooking oats.
+Then, in a large bowl break up 1 pound ground lamb and add in the herb and onion mixture along with 1 teaspoon Ras el Hanout, 3/4 teaspoon kosher salt, 1 teaspoon smoked paprika, 1/2 teaspoon Aleppo pepper, a beaten egg and 1/2 cup quick cooking oats.
 Next, using a fork, blend the mixture together until thoroughly combine.
 Use a spatula to give it one last mix, making sure to incorporate the ingredients in the bottom of the bowl.

 Next, use a tablespoon to measure out 1 tablespoon of the lamb mixture and roll into balls.

 Then heat 2 tablespoons of extra light olive oil in a 12-inch skillet.
 Work in 2 batches browning the meatballs on all sides until fully cooked.

 Meanwhile, sauté 1 medium yellow onion in 1 tablespoon of olive oil in a medium skillet until tender.
 Then add in 2 minced cloves of garlic and cooked for 1 minute.